This helpful post was written by Danika Cooley, author of Bible Road Trip and several books including the new Help Your Kids Learn and Love the Bible!

 It’s a mistake to turn from the clear Scriptural command (Psalm 78:1-8) to teach the Bible to our kids just because it seems overwhelming.

 You can teach your children the Bible.
 You can help them recognize the overarching themes of God’s character and sovereignty, man’s sinful nature and separation from God, God’s plan for salvation, Christ’s sacrificial atonement for our sins, and our relationship with the King of the Universe.
 You can do this.
-It will require some faithfulness on your part, but there are tools available for you to use, like Bible Road Trip™–which will take your kids through the Bible in just three years at a level they can understand.
+It will require some faithfulness on your part, but there are tools available for you to use, like Help Your Kids Learn and Love the Bible and Bible Road Trip™–which will help you take your kids through the Bible at a level they can understand.

 I have a few tips that will equip you to teach your kids the Bible in a clear, concise way.